Investigating Great Lakes Fish Migrations

 What can we learn?

-In this multiyear project, Shedd research biologist Karen Murchie is assessing data gathered through observations by trained citizen scientists, biotelemetry, blood chemistry and genetics.
+In this multiyear project, Shedd research biologist Karen Murchie is assessing data gathered through observations by trained community scientists, biotelemetry, blood chemistry and genetics.
 She is documenting the start, peak and end of the rolling wave of migrations along a gradient from the western shore of Lake Michigan up to the south shore of Lake Superior.
 Data loggers she places on the bottoms of the spawning streams record water temperatures and flow rates, information to help her determine what environmental cues initiate spawning migrations.
 And by comparing current migration timing to historical records, she is examining the local impacts of climate change on the Great Lakes.

 Murchie is also tracking whether the fishes return to the same spawning sites every year and evaluating the physiological stresses on the suckers when they have to navigate migration barriers such as dams and culverts.
 The results of these studies will be used to inform future habitat restoration projects.